Last updated on October 14, 2025

 Profile Settings

-Choosing your favorite emote stickers, pets, card sleeves, and Avatars is pretty straightforward: just click on each, and choose your preferred Avatar…
+Choose your favorite emote stickers, pets, card sleeves, and avatar with a pretty straightforward and intuitive process: just select each one, and set your preferences …

 … or favorite card sleeve, cutest pet, and preferred stickers.

-To do that, go to the Decks menu, and click on the icon that looks like a deck box in the upper left corner of the screen.
+To do that, go to the Decks menu, and then go to the icon that looks like a deck box in the upper left corner of the screen.

-Then, click on the deck you want to personalize, and when editing that deck, click on “More Details”, to the right:
+Then, select the deck you want to personalize, and when editing that deck, go to “More Details”, to the right:

-Notice that sometimes you may mis-click on “Sideboard” (which is right above “More Options”), but what you’re looking for is the screen shown below:
+Notice that sometimes you may miss and to the Sideboard (which is right above “More Options”), but what you’re looking for is the screen shown below:

 In the Deck Details menu, you can choose specific cosmetics for the respective deck.
-If you want, you can use Avatar #1 for Deck A, and a different Avatar #2 for Deck B, and have a different Avatar for each one of your decks.
-And the same for card sleeves and pets.
+If you want, you can use avatar #1 for Deck A, and a different avatar #2 for Deck B, and have a different avatar for each one of your decks.
+And the same goes for card sleeves and companions.

 Something to note: there are many ways to acquire cosmetics in MTGA, and a huge number of them are available just for a limited time (either tied to a specific expansion, or a limited-time deal, etc.).
 If you bump into a player using a terrific card sleeve that you can’t find in the store, it's probably a cosmetic that’s no longer available (sometimes it may show up again on the store, but only Wizards knows when that may happen).

-On your Profile menu, you can also customize your emote stickers and active emotes:
+On your Profile menu, you can also customize your titles, emote stickers, and active emotes:

-Note that while you can choose a specific (and different) Avatar, card sleeve, and pet for each one of your decks, your active emotes are account-wide and the same for all your decks.
+Note that while you can choose a specific (and different) avatar, card sleeve, and companion for each one of your decks, your active emotes are account-wide and the same for all your decks.

 Like other cosmetics, you need to acquire stickers from the shop, as rewards on the Mastery Pass, etc., and they tend to be limited-time offers.